mobingilabs/docs/reference-2018-07-02.md

   # Region values depends on what cloud this stack belongs.
   region: string

+  # Whether or not keypair is created for nodes.
+  keyPair: bool

   # Applies to k8s master only.
 Behaviour may change depending on
   # cloud provider.